 While an earlier diagnosis of the aortic stenosis may have affected the patient's outcome, this claim was defended as the MDU's expert evidence supported the actions our GP member had taken.
 Ultimately, both the patient's family and the trust agreed that the MDU would not be asked to contribute.

-This guidance was correct at publication 10/07/2019.
-It is intended as general guidance for members only.
+This page was correct at publication on 10/07/2019.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.